BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 mqtt://eventbus:1883
 ```

-If your publishing device or service is outside the network, you can open a websocket connection with <HOST>:<HTTPS_PORT>/eventbus.
+If your publishing device or service is outside the network, you can open a websocket connection to `<HOST>:443/eventbus`.
 It will be forwarded to the eventbus by the Traefik gateway.

 Do note that you have to enable SSL/TLS.
 If you are using a self-signed certificate (the default), you'll have to disable certificate verification.

+You'll want to make the port configurable.
+It must match the Traefik HTTPS port (default: 443), which can be changed by users.

 ```bash
 # Outside the network